bannerImage.png

 45%

 The government encourage saving for retirement through tax relief on pension contributions.
-This means you can use these contributions and donations to plan and potentially reduce your taxable income so that it doesn't breach £100,000 and incur the 60% effective rate of tax.
+This means you can potentially use these contributions and donations to plan and reduce your taxable income so as to prevent it breaching the £100,000 threshold.

-If you're in business with your spouse then you could look at the profit sharing arrangements.
-Alternatively if self-employed, and your spouse works in the business, you could increase their wages assuming that is commercially viable, and reflective of the work being undertaken.
+Another option is if you're in business with your spouse then you could look at the profit-sharing arrangements.
+Alternatively, if self-employed, and your spouse works in the business, you may be able to increase their wages assuming that is commercially viable, and reflective of the work being undertaken.

-It's essential however, that any of the above measures are compliant with the relevant legislation and therefore it's wise to seek professional advice.
+It's essential however, that any of the above measures are compliant with the relevant legislation and therefore we'd recommend you seek professional advice before implementing any potential strategies.

 National Insurance

-If you're employed then starting from 6 January 2024, the main rate of Class 1 Primary National Insurance Contributions (NICs) will be reduced from 12% to 10%.
+If you're employed then from 6 April 2024, the main rate of Class 1 Primary National Insurance Contributions (NICs) was reduced from 10% to 8%.
 This is said to result in an annual NIC saving of £450 for the average worker earning £35,400.
-Consider if earnings can be deferred into the following tax year to potentially achieve savings.

-If you're self-employed then Class 2 NICs are being abolished, potentially saving you up to £182 per year.
+If you're self-employed then Class 2 NICs were abolished from 6 April 2024.
+This potentially saves you up to £182 per year.
 If you are self-employed and your profits are below £6,725 or if you pay voluntary class 2 NIC, you will still have the option to continue doing so.

 Make use of the marriage tax allowance